 Ashland Art Center’s Gallery Gift Shop and Photographer’s Gallery is an excellent resource for fine hand-crafted, local gift items, including ceramics, jewelry, textiles, fine wood-working, as well as wonderful paintings, prints and photography.
 Browse all three floors of the Art Center’s historic Provost building, filled with over 25 open artist studios, a ceramics studio, graphic design office, art supply store and classroom.

-First Friday April 7 @ 5:00 pm – 8:00 pm
+August 4 @ 5:00 pm – 8:00 pm

 David Lorenz Winston is an internationally recognized, award winning photographer based in Talent, Oregon.
 He is widely known for his winter landscapes.
 However, he is equally at home reflecting on the human condition and uncovering surprises in the ordinary.
 He brings a unique way of seeing to his work expressed through humor, irony, timing and mystery.
 His current images reveal further explorations into the simple designs that can be found everywhere, but go largely unnoticed.
 David will be showing a selection of his work at The Photographer’s Gallery at Ashland Art Center during the 1st Friday Art Walk on August 4th.

 Show: Rock, Paper, Scissors

 Candy Wooding, Paper Artist, Paul Littell, Jewelry Artist and Robbin Pearce, Fiber Artist who is inspired by travel will be presenting their show, Rock, Paper, Scissors.

 Featured Gallery Artist: Dev Klarer and Linda Dixon